Territory band

 Territory bands were dance bands that crisscrossed specific regions of the United States from the 1920s through the 1960s.
 Beginning in the 1920s, the bands typically had 8 to 12 musicians.
 These bands typically played one-nighters, six or seven nights a week at venues like VFW halls, Elks Lodges, Lions Clubs, hotel ballrooms, and the like.
 Francis Davis, jazz critic for The Village Voice, likened territory bands to "the Top 40 cover bands (of the 1970s and 1980s) of their day, typically relying on stock arrangements of other ensembles' hits."
 He said, "many historians give much credit to territory bands for popularizing modern ballroom dancing that began during the World War I era with the influence of Vernon and Irene Castle."

 Territory bands helped disseminate popular music—which included swing, jazz, sweet dance music, or any combination thereof—bringing it to remote gin mills and dance halls that were otherwise ignored by national booking agents representing genuine recording stars like Ellington and Armstrong.
 Many developed original repertoires and signature sounds, none more storied than Walter Page's Blue Devils, the Oklahoma City-based outfit that Count Basie joined in 1926.

 History

 Territory bands rarely recorded and were often considered secondary in ability.
 They played in particular states or regions of the country.
-Ambitious and hopeful young musicians saw territory bands as a stepping stone to big bands.
+Ambitious and hopeful young musicians saw territory bands as a stepping stone to the nationally established dance bands and later swung big bands.
 Audiences that wanted to dance kept the bands employed.